Arabidopsis-Information-Portal/adama/README.rst

 ================

-The architecture_ and the `full documentation`_ are aimed to those developers who wish to contribute to the Adama base code.
+The architecture_ and the `full documentation`_ are aimed to those developers who wish to contribute to the Adama codebase.
 There are instructions to set up a full development box that can run Adama locally for experimenting.